konstantin-lukas/advent-of-code/README.md

 These are my solutions to the advent of code.
 I've been doing advent of code even before this public github repo.
 I mainly do advent of code to learn new languages.

 ## Benchmarks
-### 2023 (Rust)
 Benchmarks are run automatically every time the main function is called.
-The best overall time is recorded in the below table.
+The best overall time is recorded in the table below.
 Benchmarks do not include loading data from disk but do include any kind of transformation on the input.
 Sometimes part 2 has to repeat steps already taken in part 1.
 This leads to a slightly slower combined time of both parts.
 These benchmarks were executed on an AMD Ryzen 7 7700X.
+### 2023 (Rust)
 <!-- SOT2023 -->
 | Day | Best Time Part 1 | Best Time Part 2 | Code |
 |---|---|---|---|